invana/crawlerflow/README.md

 # Web-Crawler

-A micro-framework to crawl the web pages.
-You can literally define what sites you want to crawl through and even configure the type of data you want to crawl and gather.
-The scripts can cache as well as dave the data into database.

-Currently Supported databases:

-- Elasticsearch
-- MongoDB
+A micro-framework to crawl the web pages with crawlers configs.
+It can use [MongoDB](https://www.mongodb.com/) and [Elasticsearch](https://www.elastic.co/products/elasticsearch)
+databases to cache and save the extracted data.

 ## Install